-How the library sector manages incidents and supports staff while also holding on to their central value of a safe welcoming space for all is a key challenge.
-We know from talking to library staff that most people using libraries are respectful of the library and its staff, but incidents of intimidation and abuse have been increasing.
-Deescalating a difficult situation and finding a mutually beneficial way forward is always the preferred option as library staff do not like taking extreme measures such as banning someone from a building.
+How the library sector manages incidents and supports staff while also holding on to their central value of a safe welcoming space for all is a key challenge and balancing act.
+We know from talking to library staff that most people using libraries are respectful of the library and its staff, but incidents of intimidation and abuse have been increasing and the riots of 2024 have shown how civil unrest can have a devastating impact on libraries and their communities.

+Reducing the frequency of disruptive behaviour and the impact incidents have on staff and customers is crucial and staff and customer safety should always be the primary driver.
+Deescalating a difficult situation and finding a mutually beneficial way forward is usually the preferred option as library staff do not like taking extreme measures such as banning someone from a building.
 The focus of this guidance is very much on helping library staff access the tools, resources, and training they need to ensure libraries are welcoming, gentle, friendly places where both customers and staff feel safe.